rifkykd/Breakout-Game/README.md

-# Breakout-Game
+# Breakout-KD

 ### About SEE YOU

-SEE YOU is a Tool which can be used to Get Microphone voice note from victim also get Live front camera Photos from victim phone, It's a Bash based script officialy made by Rifky KD.
-This tool works on both rooted Android device and Non-rooted Android device.
+Breakout-KD is a fantastic breakout game.
+It's a python based game officialy made by me on this holiday.
+This game works on `Windows 7/8/10/11` & all windows platforms.

+### REQUIREMENTS :
+- First make sure new version [**Python**](https://www.python.org/) installed in your system
+- I made this game on pygame module.
+So, Install [**pygame**](https://www.pygame.org/news) on your system `pip install pygame`
+- For the complete installation you need atleast `500 MB` free space on your Device
+- Internet `50-100 MB`